libattachsql/libattachsql/docs/api/examples.rst

      printf("\n");
      break;

-After the main while() loop has finished the group needs to be destroyed.
+After the main while() loop has finished the pool needs to be destroyed.
 This will cleanup all underlying connections:

 .. code-block:: c

-   attachsql_group_destroy(group);
+   attachsql_pool_destroy(pool);
     break;